-B44 This SLFRS allows the acquirer to measure a non-controlling interest in the acquiree at its fair value at the acquisition date.
-Sometimes an acquirer will be able to measure the acquisition-date fair value of a non-controlling interest on the basis of a quoted price in an active market for the equity shares (ie those not held by the acquirer).
-In other situations, however, a quoted price in an active market for the equity shares will not be available.
-In those situations, the acquirer would measure the fair value of the non-controlling interest using other valuation techniques.

-B45 The fair values of the acquirer's interest in the acquiree and the non-controlling interest on a per-share basis might differ.
-The main difference is likely to be the inclusion of a control premium in the per-share fair value of the acquirer's interest in the acquiree or, conversely, the inclusion of a discount for lack of control (also referred to as a non-controlling interest discount) in the per-share fair value of the non-controlling interest if market participants would take into account such a premium or discount when pricing the non-controlling interest.
+- B44 This SLFRS allows the acquirer to measure a non-controlling interest in the acquiree at its fair value at the acquisition date.
+Sometimes an acquirer will be able to measure the acquisition-date fair value of a non-controlling interest on the basis of active market prices for the equity shares not held by the acquirer.
+In other situations, however, an active market price for the equity shares will not be available.
+In those situations, the acquirer would measure the fair value of the non-controlling interest using other valuation techniques. - B45 The fair values of the acquirer's interest in the acquiree and the noncontrolling interest on a per-share basis might differ.
+The main difference is likely to be the inclusion of a control premium in the per-share fair value of the acquirer's interest in the acquiree or, conversely, the inclusion of a discount for lack of control (also referred to as a minority discount) in the per-share fair value of the non-controlling interest.